sinanazem/llm-apps/README.md

 Interact with the chatbot via the provided interface and explore the capabilities of OLLAMA in natural language understanding and generation.

-## Contribution

-If you have any ideas, improvements, or issues to report, please feel free to open an issue or submit a pull request.
-We welcome contributions from the community!

 ## License

 This project is licensed under the [MIT License](LICENSE).